top of page

 Appam pan or panitara pan

 Soak the rice is water for 6 hours.
-Drain the rice and put into a blender with the grated coconut and 1 cup of the coconut water and purée till you have a coarse, granular mix.
-Remove 2 tablespoons of the coarse mix and continue to blend till you have a very smooth mix.
+Drain the rice and put it into a blender with the grated coconut and 1 cup of the coconut water and purée till you have a coarse, granular mix.
+Remove two tablespoons of the coarse mix and continue to blend until you have a smooth mix.
 This may take a couple of minutes for the blender to really break up all the rice.
 Set the batter aside.

-With the remaining 1/2 cup of the coconut water, rinse out the blender and add the liquids to the coarsely ground paste and mix in well.
-Heat this paste on a very low heat and cook, stirring continuously till the mix has achieved a porridge like consistency.
-Do not heat on a high flame as the mix tends to clump and you will spend a lot of time breaking it up and smoothing it out, yeah that happened to me.
-Add the cooked mix into the smooth batter and mix in.
+With the remaining 1/2 cup of coconut water, rinse out the blender, add the liquids to the coarsely ground paste, and mix well.
+Heat this paste on a very low heat and cook, stirring continuously, till the mix has achieved a porridge-like consistency.
+Do not heat on a high flame, as the mix tends to clump, and you will spend a lot of time breaking it up and smoothing it out.
+Yeah, that happened to me.
+Add the cooked mix to the smooth batter and mix in.

-Add the sugar, yeast and 1/4 cup coconut water to a small bowl and allow to sit for 7-10 minutes to activate the yeast.
+Add the sugar, yeast, and 1/4 cup coconut water to a small bowl and allow it to sit for 7-10 minutes to activate the yeast.
 You will see the yeast begin to foam.
 Add this mix into the batter and mix in well.
 Cover and allow to sit at room temperature for 8-10 hours.
-You will see lots of tiny bubbles after this period and the batter will smell beautifully fermented.
-Ferment for longer if needed, it will depend on how warm you kitchen is and the ambient temperatures.
+After this period, you will see lots of tiny bubbles, and the batter will smell beautifully fermented.
+Ferment for longer, if needed, will depend on how warm your kitchen is and the ambient temperatures.
 You can store the batter in the fridge for about 2-3 days well covered so it does not dry out.
-The batter should have a thick consistency, similar to that of light cream.
+The batter should have a thick consistency similar to that of light cream.

 To make the appams, heat the appam pan till very hot.
 Wipe the pan down with an oiled napkin.
-Pour 1/4 cup (or less) of the batter into the base of the pan and using both hands swirl the pan around so the batter coats the sides.
-You want leave a bit of the batter to form a thicker base at the bottom of the pan.
-Cover and steam for 1-11/2 minutes, you know the appam is cooked if you see small bubbles on the base of the pan.
-You can remove the appams while they are white, but I prefer to cook them till they are lightly golden and crisped on the edges.
+Pour 1/4 cup (or less) of the batter into the base of the pan and, using both hands, swirl the pan around so the batter coats the sides.
+You want to leave a bit of the batter to form a thicker base at the bottom of the pan.
+Cover and steam for 1-11/2 minutes; you know the appam is cooked if you see tiny bubbles on the base of the pan.
+You can remove the appams while they are white, but I prefer to cook them till they are lightly golden and crisp on the edges.
 Serve immediately.
-I always make the appams when my guests are at the table so they can enjoy them fresh, they turn soggy if cooked and left sitting.
+I always make the appams when my guests are at the table so they can enjoy them fresh; they turn soggy if cooked and left sitting.

 • Facebook